aravindmunna/hello-world-react-and-typescript-book/React.md

 #Writing React Components with TypeScript

+##React

+React is a way of writing declarative views where a view is a function of data defined in terms of state.

 ##References

 To use external modules in TypeScript you should provide a definition of the types used in the module.
 This will activate the IDE and the TypeScript compiler's ability to use these types to help catch errors.